esr360/One-Nexus/src/ui/modules/elements/accordion/README.md

 #### Parent

-* If this value is not passed, the function will attempt to determine the parent accordion from the `target` element(s)
+* This parameter is not necessary but is useful if you want to, for example, toggle the 2nd panel in a NodeList of accordions

 #### Examples